 is notated with a circle and it represents an event in a business process.
 The type of events are as follows:

-The event property of the node allows you to define the type of the event.
+The event property of the node allows to define the type of the event.
 The default value of the event is start.
-The following code example illustrates how to create a BPMN event.

 using System;